Data Hygiene: Checklist & Best Practices For a Clean CRM

 1. Define and standardise data fields

-- Dates: use ISO 8601 format (YYYY-MM-DD).
+- Dates: use ISO 8601 format, such as YYYY-MM-DD.

-- Phone numbers: include country codes and follow a consistent format (+1-555-555-5555).
+- Phone numbers: include country codes (for example, a US country code) and use a consistent structure (+1-555-555-5555).

-Sid Kumar, AVP of Revenue Operations, GTM Strategy & Planning at Databricks said:
+Sid Kumar, AVP of Revenue Operations, GTM Strategy & Planning at Databricks, said:

 “It’s easy to get caught up in data for data’s sake, and more is not necessarily better in this context.”